Skip to main content

 • graphics

-The graphics of *Vidar* are widely praised for their beautiful art style and nostalgic 8-bit aesthetic, reminiscent of classic JRPGs like *Chrono Trigger*.
-Reviewers highlight the game's superb artwork and graphical variety, which enhance the overall experience despite some repetitive environments.
-Overall, the visuals are considered a strong point, contributing positively to the game's charm and appeal.
+The graphics of the game are widely praised for their beautiful art style and nostalgic 8-bit aesthetic, reminiscent of classic JRPGs.
+Reviewers highlight the quality of the artwork and the graphical variety within the environments, contributing to an overall positive impression despite some repetitive elements.
+The combination of visuals, music, and gameplay creates a well-crafted experience that appeals to fans of the genre.

 • “One quick final note on the art style of this game, which is beautiful.”